joofor2030/-Kultra-Mega-Stores-Inventory/README.md

 #### 3. What were the total sales of appliances in Ontario?

 * **Process:** This requires filtering the data.
-We select rows where `Product Category` is 'Office Supplies' (as 'Appliances' is a sub-category here), `Product Sub-Category` is 'Appliances', and the `Province` is 'Ontario'.
+I select rows where `Product Category` is 'Office Supplies' (as 'Appliances' is a sub-category here), `Product Sub-Category` is 'Appliances', and the `Province` is 'Ontario'.
 Then, I sum the `Sales` for these filtered rows.
 * **SQL Query:**
     ```sql
     SELECT SUM(SALES) AS TOTAL_APPLIANCE_SALES_IN_ONTARIO